xehp/hello_world_stm32/hello_stm32/readme.txt

 as far as I can understand.

-In each of the folders STM32F3, STM32L4 etc there is a "readme.txt" file explaing how to adapt the code for other devices than the one tested (by us).
+In each of the folders STM32F3, STM32L4 etc there is a "readme.txt" file explaining how to adapt the code for other devices than the one tested (by us).

 A cross compiler will be needed.
 If not already installed just do: sudo apt install gcc-arm-none-eabi